bedax/system/INSTALL.md

 # download db.sql to [new wp root]
 # download wp-content/themes,plugins,uploads to [new wp root]/wp-content
 # or git clone the theme into wp-content/themes if it's in git

-# need to run the install if importing the database?
-# do it next time and see if it enables the permalinks

 cd [new wp root]
 sudo -u www-data -- wp db import db.sql